Picovoice/porcupine/demo/angular/README.md

 ## Try Porcupine

-The demo is listening for the wake word "Deep Sky Blue".
+The demo is listening for the wake word "Alexa or Porcupine".
 Say the wake word:

-> "Deep Sky Blue"
+> "Porcupine"

 Detections will appear on the page.